ziolko/active-store/README.md

 // If the query for "hello" "world" has already resolved, returns the value.
 // If it rejected it throws the rejection reason as an exception
-// If query is pending, it throws a React Suspense error that suspenses rendering
+// If query is pending, it throws a React Suspense error that
-// React components and activeComputed (more on this below). query.get("hello", "world");
+// suspenses rendering React components and activeComputed
+// (more on this below).
+query.get("hello", "world");

 // Returns the current state of the query.
-The returned state has the following
+The returned state
-// fields that are identical to react-query
+// has the following fields that are very similar to react-query
 // - status: "pending" | "success" | "error";
 // - isPending: boolean;
 // - isSuccess: boolean;